cwendorf/EASI/docs/applications/ExpositionRepeatedMeasuresDataApplication.md

                           Outcome3=round(rnorm(50,mean=12,sd=4),0))
 ```

-### Using the Exposition Operator
+### Using an Exposition Operator

 When larger or predefined data sets are used, it is necessary to
-identify the data first and then select the variables from within the
+identify the data and the selected variables.
+In base R, this is
-data set.
-In base R, this is accomplished using a `with` command (or
+accomplished using a `with` command.
-built in data identification parameters).
-Note that this does not easily
-permit the use of pipe operators to work with the individual variables.

 ``` r
 with(RepeatedData,estimateMeans(RepeatedData))